rabssm/Radiometer/README.md

 pip install flask    # For the REST API
 ```

-For the graph and lightcurve tools, install pandas and scipy
+For the graph and lightcurve tools, install pandas, scipy and matplotlib
 ```
 pip install pandas
 pip install scipy
+pip install matplotlib
 ```

 If using the TCA9548A multiplexer to address more than one TSL2591 light sensor, you will also need to install the TCA9548A package